pypy/pypy.org/posts/2024/03/fixing-bug-incremental-gc.md

 # Finding the Bug

-I was starting from the failing [nanobind CI](https://github.com/wjakob/nanobind/actions/runs/8234561874/job/22516568891) runs that ended with a segfault of the PyPy interpreter.
+I started from the failing [nanobind CI](https://github.com/wjakob/nanobind/actions/runs/8234561874/job/22516568891) runs that ended with a segfault of the PyPy interpreter.
 This was only an intermittent problem, not every run was failing.
 When I tried to just run the